Databricks

 Option II: Use an Existing Connection

-If the toggle for Use an existing enrichment datastore is turned on, you will be prompted to configure the datastore using existing connection details.
+If the Use enrichment datastore option is selected from the caret button, you will be prompted to configure the datastore using existing connection details.

-Step 1: Add a prefix name and select an existing enrichment datastore from the dropdown list.
+Step 2: A modal window Link Enrichment Datastore will appear.
+Add a prefix name and select an existing enrichment datastore from the dropdown list.

 When the configuration process is finished, a modal will display a success message indicating that your data has been successfully added.